Disco Elysium’s Japanese Rival Gnosia is Coming to Switch

 As you keep playing, you’ll even end up encountering Boss-like verbal fights.
 The goal of the game is to discover what is the Gnosia, why the characters are on the spaceship, and why the game is looping.

-Being an indie game, Gnosia is a pretty low budget game and isn’t voiced at all, something pretty rare for Japanese games nowadays.
+Being an indie game developed by only four people, Gnosia is a pretty low budget game and isn’t voiced at all, something pretty rare for Japanese games nowadays.
 However, the game was critically acclaimed by multiple Japanese outlets, who kept putting the spotlight on it throughout 2019.
 Hence why it piqued my interest.
 I remember IGN Japan kept writing about Gnosia all the time, calling it a masterpiece.

 The situation with Japanese media all hyping up Gnosia was extremely similar to what happened outside Japan with western media and Disco Elysium in 2019.
 Both games are actually kinda similar.
 Many Japanese games in the past or upcoming ones such as Ryukishi07’s Gerokasu use Loup Garou-inspired mechanics.
 However, Gnosia mixes Loup Garou with actual RPG elements similar to those found in Disco Elysium instead of going the 100% visual novel route.
 I quickly mentioned so as well in my top 10 games of 2019 ranking, lamenting on how I didn’t have the time to play either Gnosia or Disco Elysium in all of 2019.
 As I’m writing this, I still didn’t.
 I’m definitely going to grab Gnosia on Switch now.